Go to Acrobat > Preferences.

-How to enable Acrobat or Acrobat Reader to run in native mode?
+How to enable Adobe Acrobat or Acrobat Reader to run in native mode?

 To use the native Apple Silicon mode, do the following:

 Acrobat and Acrobat Reader have minor feature differences when running in the native and the Rosetta emulation modes.
 For example, the Twain-based scanners and the legacy third-party (Intel-only) plug-ins are incompatible when Acrobat runs in native mode.
-To use these features, you have to run Acrobat in Rosetta emulation mode.
+You must run Acrobat in Rosetta emulation mode to use these features.